g-barbosa/plantDex/README.md

 ![alt_text](https://res.cloudinary.com/dkafjz7rw/image/upload/v1589768224/LogoPlanta-03_1_mtssou.png)
 # PlantaDex API

 This project is an API for a kind of "Pokedex" for plants.
-The user can register their plants and make his own personal catalog.
+The user can register their plants and make their own personal catalog.

 # Progress